Home About Us Zambia Our Ministry GlobalU Zambia Pics Resources

 We served two terms in Zimbabwe, from 1988 to 1997.
 Our primary ministry there involved pastoral training/Bible school work, but because the national church was small we did a little of everything else as well.
 We started a new Bible school and helped the Bible school students plant six new churches during our first term.
 During our second term we focused on the Bible school and leadership development.
 We also sought to reorganize the national church structure, seeking to make it more effective.
 By the middle of our second term we were the only A/G USA missionaries assigned to Zimbabwe as the two other couples had lost their work permits.
 Towards the end of that term we lost our work permit as well, which necessitated a relocation to neighboring Zambia.

-In Zambia we began devising and implementing a non-residential training program for church leaders.
+In Zambia we developed and implemented a non-residential training program for church leaders.
 The Assemblies of God, U.S.A. works in Zambia with three different national churches, who together had more than tripled in number of churches during the 1990's.
-Most of these were planted by lay leaders who responded to God's call and started churches all over the country.
+Most of these churches were planted by lay leaders in response to God's call.
 This fast growth meant there was a great need for training those God was calling into leadership, who in most cases were older, mature men and women, unable to attend a residential Bible school.
-This program became known as Christian Leaders Training Institute (CLTI) and was training about 400 church leaders by the end of our third term.
+The program became known as Christian Leaders Training Institute (CLTI) and was training about 400 church leaders by the end of that term.
 When new A/G USA personnel received work permits for Zimbabwe in late 2001 we released our ties to that country after 14 years of missionary service there.
 During that period of time we saw the national church in Zimbabwe triple in size and by 2001 most of those in national leadership were our former students.
-So we felt good about the impact we had been able to have there.
+We felt good about the impact we had been able to make there.

-During our fourth term (2003-2008) we focused on further developing the CLTI program.
-It now has about 700 leaders currently enrolled in courses in over twenty centers across the nation.
-We lead one center in Lusaka and have been involved in teaching and advising in the development of two other centers.
-The need for answers to some of the issues involved in setting up new centers and training church leaders led John to pursue a D.Min. degree from AGTS, which he has just finished.
+During our fourth term we focused on further developing the CLTI program.
+By 2008 it had about 700 leaders enrolled in courses in over twenty centers across the nation.
+We led one center in Lusaka and were involved in teaching and advising in the development of two other centers.
+The need for answers to some of the issues involved in setting up new centers and training church leaders led John to pursue a D.Min. degree in Leadership from AGTS, which he finished in 2008.

 Birthdays & Anniversary: